RuneSchool/RuneSchool.github.io/_posts/2023-10-12-an-international-way-to-spell.md

 ---
-title: "New Mid-Atlantic: An International Way to Spell"
+title: "New Mid-Atlantic: An International Way to Spell (v1)"
 layout: post
 date: 2023-10-12
 tag: